uyar/piculet/docs/extract.rst

    >>> document = open('shining.html').read()

-Although applications will mostly use the higher-level ``scrape`` function, it's the ``extract`` function that handles the data extraction.
+Although applications will mostly use the higher-level ``scrape`` function, it's the ``extract`` function that handles data extraction.
 So we'll start by explaining how that works.
-First, let's import the functions we will
+First, let's import the functions we're going to use:
-use:

 >>> from piculet import build_tree, extract